 Since the cart is raised with a lift kit, it’s much easier to get in and out of the cart.

-Many people use their golf carts to transport heavy items across distances that walking could not cover.
+Many people use their golf carts to transport heavy items across distances that walking cannot cover.
 Some larger campuses also use golf carts to transport people over distances, particularly those who have trouble walking.

-Also, if you need your golf cart for heavy demands, a lift kit provides you with more power and reduces the risk of damage to the cart.
+Also, if you need your golf cart for heavy demands, a lift kit gives you more power and reduces the risk of damage to the cart.